2022 Khash massacre: Reactions

-Moinuddin Saeedi, a representative of Chabahar in the 11th term of the Islamic Consultative Assembly, addressed the killing of the people of Balochistan in a statement in the open court of the parliament, saying that no official has apologized for these incidents so far, and asked why the way protesters were treated in this province was different, and that plastic bullets were used in other parts of the country, but live ammunition was used in Balochistan.
+Moinuddin Saeedi, a representative of Chabahar in the 11th term of the Islamic Consultative Assembly, addressed the massacre in a statement in the open court of the parliament, saying that no official had apologized for incidents so far, and questioned why protesters in the Sistan-Baluchestan province were treated in a different manner then elsewhere in the country, and that plastic bullets were used in other parts of the country, but live ammunition was used in Balochistan.
 His speech was interrupted and left unfinished.